The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: LFBOT Locations

 In Figure \ref{fig:offsets}, we present the LFBOT $R_\textrm{phys}$ and $R_\textrm{hnorm}$ CDFs and $68\%$ interval on each CDF.
 To properly account for uncertainty on both offset CDFs, we randomly sample 10,000 offsets for each LFBOT from a Rice Distribution using their median offset and $1\sigma$ uncertainty, following the methods outlined in \citet{blanchard2016}.
-The Rice distribution guarantees that the sampled offset is a positive integer value (mitigating the effect large uncertainties can have on the sampled value).
+Sampling from a Rice distribution is required here, as we must impose that all offsets are non-negative values.
+Were we to sample from a Gaussian distribution, we may obtain nonphysical negative values from events with lower offsets and/or higher uncertainties, which, in turn, would bias the resulting CDF.
+The Rice distribution, by contrast, guarantees that we solely sample positive, physically realistic values.
 We note that that when $R/\sigma R >5$, the Rice distribution reduces to a Gaussian distribution.

 We find that LFBOTs have $R_\textrm{phys} = 2.89^{+9.36}_{-1.71}$~kpc (population median and 68\% interval) and $R_\textrm{hnorm} = 1.19^{+0.72}_{-0.49}$~$r/r_e$.
 To place these results in the context of other transient populations, we compare them to the $R_\textrm{phys}$ and $R_\textrm{norm}$ distributions of SNe II, SNe Ibc, SNe Ibn, SLSNe-I, and LGRBs.
 We collect offset distributions for SNe II and Ibc in \citet{prieto2008}, SNe Ibn in \citet{dong2025}, SLSNe-I in \citet{hsu2024}, and LGRBs in \citet{blanchard2016} and showcase CDFs of these distributions also in Figure~\ref{fig:offsets}.
-Qualitatively, it appears that the LFBOTs have a similar $R_\textrm{phys}$ distribution to those of SNe II, Ibc, and Ibn, but trace higher $R_\textrm{phys}$ than SLSNe-I and LGRBs.
-To quantitatively assess this, we perform 10,000 AD tests between a single realization of the LFBOT $R_\textrm{phys}$ CDF and that of the transient of interest and reject the null hypothesis that the transient and LFBOT derive from the same underlying offset distributions when $>50 \%$ of $p_{AD}<0.05$.
-We are not able to reject the null hypothesis when comparing the LFBOT $R_\textrm{phys}$ distribution to SNe II, Ibc, and Ibn (0\%, 0.2\%, and 0\% of $p_{AD}<0.05$, respectively).
-We confirm that LFBOTs do indeed trace higher $R_\textrm{phys}$ than SLSNe-I and LGRBs, given that 100\% of $p_{AD}<0.05$ when comparing LFBOTs to each transient sample.
+We compare the distributions with AD tests, in the same manner as described in Section~\ref{sec:mass_sf} We are not able to reject the null hypothesis when comparing the LFBOT $R_\textrm{phys}$ distribution to SNe II, Ibc, and Ibn (0\%, 0.2\%, and 0\% of $p_{AD}<0.05$, respectively).
+We find that LFBOTs trace higher $R_\textrm{phys}$ than SLSNe-I and LGRBs, given that 100\% of $p_{AD}<0.05$ when comparing LFBOTs to each transient sample.
+We note that these results do differ from those determined in \citet{chrimes2024_offset}, which included an analysis of the offsets of 5 LFBOTs.
+There, they showed that LFBOTs had an $R_\textrm{phys}$ distribution more similar to those of SLSNe-I and LGRBs.
+It is interesting to note that with $\sim$double the population, the distribution now veers much further from the $R_\textrm{phys}$ of those transients.

 Unlike the other transient populations, there appears to be a lack of LFBOTs that occur at low $R_\textrm{hnorm}$.
 Indeed, visually, it seems that the LFBOT $R_\textrm{hnorm}$ distribution skews towards higher offsets than SLSNe-I, LGRBs, SNe Ibc, and Ibn.
 When comparing these distributions with AD tests, we do find that LFBOTs trace statistically different $R_\textrm{hnorm}$ distributions than LGRBs (75\% of $p_{AD}<0.05$), SNe Ibc (93\% of $p_{AD}<0.05$), and SNe Ibn (93\% of $p_{AD}<0.05$).
 This strongly suggests LFBOTs occur at higher $R_\textrm{hnorm}$ than these transient populations.
 We do not, however, find that LFBOT $R_\textrm{hnorm}$ distributions are statistically distinct from those of SNe II and SLSNe-I, as 0\% of $p_{AD}<0.05$ in both cases.